Yogurt Kebab sitting in a pink sauce

 • Queens

-A vegetarian Indian food haven in Floral Park, Queens specializing in fast casual bites, savory snacks and colorful desserts.
-Usha is one of the best vegetarian destinations for generous portions, combo platters that allow you to try a little bit of everything and a menu that strongly demonstrates you don't need meat to have one of the city's most satisfying meals.
-It's just down the road from Patel Brothers, one of our favorite supermarkets for hard-to-find Indian pantry staples.
+Usha Foods is a vegetarian Indian food haven in Floral Park, Queens.
+Specializing in fast casual bites, savory snacks and colorful desserts, Usha is known for its generous portions and platters that allow you to try a little bit of everything.
+Plus, it's just down the road from Patel Brothers, one of our favorite supermarkets for hard-to-find Indian pantry staples.

 Advertising